-Sucking that goes on over many years can affect the growth of a child’s jaws and the way his teeth line up.
+Sucking that goes on over many years can affect the growth of a child’s jaws and the way their teeth line up.
 It might cause permanent dental problems if it keeps going when adult teeth start to come through.
 If you’re concerned that your child’s thumb-sucking and finger-sucking are causing dental problems, talk to your dentist.

 Teeth-grinding in preschoolers is pretty common and doesn’t usually need treatment.

 Some children clench their jaws quite firmly, and others grind their teeth so hard that it makes a noise.
 Some children grind their teeth during sleep.
 Often, they don’t wake up when they do it – but other people do!

 Most of the time, teeth-grinding doesn’t last and doesn’t cause damage to your child’s teeth.
 But if teeth-grinding does keep going, you might want to talk to your GP or dentist.
-It could lead to your child having headaches and tooth or jaw pain, or wearing down her teeth.
+It could lead to your child having headaches and tooth or jaw pain, or wearing down their teeth.

 Injuries to teeth

-Injuries to your preschooler’s face and teeth can happen when he’s running, climbing, riding scooters and bikes and so on.
-It’s a good idea to see a doctor or dentist if your child damages his teeth or face.
+Injuries to your preschooler’s face and teeth can happen when they’re running, climbing, riding scooters and bikes and so on.
+It’s a good idea to see a doctor or dentist if your child damages their teeth or face.

 If your child knocks out a baby tooth, don’t try to put it back in, because this can cause problems later on when the adult tooth starts to come through.